-Arts Habitat is creating Edmonton’s first Cultural Infrastructure Plan.
-We will be working with the City Administration, the Edmonton Arts Council, the Edmonton Heritage Council, and cultural agencies to research, develop, build, and seek City Council approval for this plan.
+Arts Habitat is tasked with leading the creation of Edmonton’s first Cultural Infrastructure Plan.
+Identified partners include City Administration, the Edmonton Arts Council, the Edmonton Heritage Council, and cultural agencies to research, develop, build, and seek City Council approval for this plan.

 The project was born from data collected during the research phase of Connections and Exchanges: A 10-Year Plan To Transform Arts and Heritage In Edmonton.
 Repeatedly, stakeholders brought up issues around arts and culture space, such as lack of venues, tenuous leases, and barriers to access.